How OCP Microscaling Formats and AMD Quark Deliver 4-Bit Quantization at Near-Zero Inference Error Rate

 Not all model layers respond equally to aggressive quantization.
 Embedding layers and certain attention projections often benefit from higher precision, while MLP layers tolerate lower precision with minimal impact.
 Quark supports layer-wise mixed-precision configuration, enabling MXFP4 for bulk compute with FP8 for sensitive operations.

-This granular control allows organizations to tune the precision-accuracy tradeoff for their specific workloads.
+This granular control allows organizations to tune the precision-performance tradeoff for their specific workloads.
 A model serving factual question-answering may tolerate more aggressive quantization than one performing complex reasoning tasks.
 Quark's configuration system exposes these choices without requiring deep expertise in quantization theory.

-| Performance Analysis: Qwen3-235B
+Performance Analysis: Qwen3-235B-A22B

 Runs with greater than 10% error rate were excluded from all reported results.
 All retained configurations produced zero inference errors across their full test duration.